gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 track, I needed a local person to fix regressions.
 Brandon was a great trainer, but I needed a physical therapist.
 A good friend of mine shared contact with a mysterious physical therapist named Yann that used to work with Israeli and Georgian national soccer teams but likes to remain low profile.
-He came with glowing reviews of San Francisco locals who worked with him.
-We've met with Yann a week after.
+He came with glowing reviews from San Francisco locals who worked with him.
+We met with Yann a week later.

-Following a quick chat, Yann moved onto tactile inspection of my muscles.
-It's been only over a week since I returned from Munich, but my adductor tension was back in full force.
+After a quick chat, Yann moved onto tactile inspection of my muscles.
+It had been only over a week since I returned from Munich, but my adductor tension was back in full force.
 It was painful, and at the same time, it was easier for Yann to understand my issue.
 He quickly pointed out that I had inflammation around the adductor's attachment near my crotch (apologies for graphic detail); the